-- Both Colonial Pipeline Company and Kinder Morgan have gas/petroleum pipelines that run through the southern end of Greenville County. - b.
-Pipeline issues could have an impact on the environment, health, and economy.

-15. Landslides and Mass Wasting

 - a.
-According to the USGS, landslides are geologic hazards that occur in all states, and cause \$1-2 billion dollars in damage, and over 25 average annual fatalities. - b.
-Mass wasting is the downward movement of rock material.
+Both Colonial Pipeline Company and Kinder Morgan have gas/petroleum pipelines that run through the southern end of Greenville County. - b.
+Pipeline issues could have an impact on the environment, health, and economy. - 15.
+Landslides and Mass Wasting - According to the USGS, landslides are geologic hazards that occur in all states, and cause \$1-2 billion dollars in damage, and over 25 average annual fatalities. - Mass wasting is the downward movement of rock material.
 Landslides are a type of mass wasting, which refers to the sudden collapse of a slope, also known as slope failure.
 Other types of mass wasting include mudflow, earthflow, creep, rock fall, slump, and these are characterized by their downward movement and the amount of moisture. - c.
-The Upstate of South Carolina most closely fits the typical landslide topography as outlined by the USGS, with steep slopes in Greenville County at Caesars Head and Glassy Mountain. - According to the USGS, Greenville County ranges from the Moderate to High Susceptibility and Low to Moderate Incidence to landslides.
+The Upstate of South Carolina most closely fits the typical landslide topography as outlined by the USGS, with steep slopes in Greenville County at Caesars Head and Glassy Mountain. - d.
+According to the USGS, Greenville County ranges from the Moderate to High Susceptibility and Low to Moderate Incidence to landslides. - 16.
+Heat - a.
+According to the NOAA Storm Events Database, from 2010 through 2020 Greenville County has had 2 heat events. - b.
+On June 29, 2012, Greenville-Spartanburg International Airport recorded a high temperature of 105°F. On June 30, 2012, Greenville-Spartanburg International Airport recorded a high temperature of 103°F. - c.

-16. Heat

-- a.
-According to the NOAA Storm Events Database, from 2008 through 2018 Greenville County has had 2 heat events. - b.
-On June 29, 2012, Greenville-Spartanburg International Airport recorded a high temperature of 105°F. On June 30, 2012, c.
 On July 1, 2012, Greenville-Spartanburg International Airport hit an all-time record high temperature of 107°F.